spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 Wait times depend largely on how responsive mortgage companies are to PAHAF’s requests to confirm how much someone owes, which can involve weeks or months of back-and-forth, administrators said.
 An application cannot move ahead until that information is provided.

 By mid-December, more than 6,000 applications were in the final stage of approval, according to public data.
-Those people had been waiting, on average, more than 6 months, said Mandy McIntyre, a PAHAF spokesperson.
+Those people, mostly stuck in debt verification, had been waiting, on average, more than 6 months, said Mandy McIntyre, a PAHAF spokesperson.

 {{<featured/info
   side="right"